- Students who have completed 12 hours of college-level courses must have a 2.0 GPA to be admitted.

 Do I have to live on campus?

-- The university requires all single freshmen (who completed fewer than 24 semester hours), except those living with their parents within a 50-mile radius of campus, to live on campus in the residence halls.
-Students over 21 years of age, veterans of military service, or students with extreme health problems as verified by medical records, may be exempted from this requirement.
+- The University requires all students with fewer than 45 credit hours to live on campus unless they are living with parents within the counties of Weakley, Obion, Carroll, Henry, and Gibson in TN or the counties of Fulton and Hickman in KY.
+Students 21 years of age or older, veterans of military service, students with extreme health problems as verified by medical records, or students with financial hardships as verified by financial aid, may be exempted from this requirement.

 Do I have to purchase a meal plan ?